 How we are Different

-Valerie McGivern, Chair of Trustees of Children of Choba, is School Manager.
+Valerie McGivern, Chair of Trustees of Children of Choba, manages the school.
 She is also a member of the school governing body which otherwise consists of parents and teachers.
 Valerie lives in Choba where she supervises all building work and administration together with the Head Teacher.
 She works as a volunteer, removing the need to use any intermediaries and thus making sure that all money raised goes directly to the school.
 She speaks fluent Swahili and is very involved in village life, so is well placed to understand the needs of the villagers and to make sure they are met.
 At Children of Choba, we believe that all projects should originate with the beneficiaries – they are better placed to identify their own problems than any outsider.